Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • Beware the Endowment Effect, which is we tend to under-value what isn't yet ours yet over value what we already own, keep this in mind when re-assessing commitments and your progress

-• Pretend you down own it yet.
+• When trying to uncommit to something, pretend you down own it yet.

 • Stop trying to force a fit.